GRADUATE PROGRAM IN LIBRARY MEDIA EDUCATION

 Changes in Kentucky Teaching Ranks: The certification programs offered by the Master of Science in LME may be used to obtain the Rank II and Rank I status by Kentucky certified teachers.
 If a student earned a master’s degree in their Rank II program and then completes a Rank I certification only program, 60 unduplicated hours must be earned to obtain the Rank I status.
 However, if a student completes a Rank II certification only program and a Rank I certification only program, 62 hours must be earned to obtain the Rank I.

-Kentucky Public Library Certification: The information services (LMS) concentration meets the requirements of the Kentucky Department of Library and Archives Professional Certificate II for Library Directors serving a population of more than 15,000.
+Kentucky Public Library Certification: The information services (LMS) concentration meets the requirements of the Kentucky Department of Library and Archives requirements for certification for the Professional Certificate II for public librarians.

-Program Accreditation: The Library Media Education Program is accredited by the National Council for the Accreditation of Teacher Education (NCATE).
+Program Accreditation: The Library Media Education Program is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 It is recognized by the American Association for School Librarians (AASL) as a nationally recognized master’s program for the preparation of school library media specialists.